With the vast number of different creatine supplements available, people often ask: which one is best?

-Selection and information overload often creates cloud cover for this extremely simple question.
+Selection and information overload often make the answer confusing for this extremely simple question.

 In this article, we will look into the many different forms of creatine, as well as our top pick for the dedicated weight lifting enthusiast looking to optimize gains without breaking the bank.

-First things first – let’s take a peak into the science behind what makes creatine such a powerful muscle building supplement, and why you should be taking it to maximize your performance in the gym.
+First things first, let’s take a peek into the science behind what makes creatine such a powerful muscle building supplement, and why you should be taking it to maximize your performance in the gym.

-Creatine has been used for over 30 years and has been deemed completely safe when consumed properly.
+Creatine has been used for over 30 years and has been deemed completely safe when properly consumed.

 The old days of inferior creatine formulas that gave users awful stomach cramping are long over, as long as you stick with a quality source.